EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Experiments

 \subsection{Overall Benchmarks}

-\textbf{Impact of \method on MCTS.} We conduct two analyses to evaluate the impact of integrating \method into standard MCTS: (1) the median normalized MSE of the TopK ($K=10$) expressions identified at the end of training, and (2) the growth of the search tree, measured by the number of explored nodes over learning iterations.
+\textbf{Impact of \method on MCTS.} We conduct two analyses to evaluate the impact of integrating \method into standard MCTS: (1) the median normalized MSE of the TopK ($K=10$) expressions identified at the end of training, and (2) The growth of the search tree, measured by the number of explored nodes over learning iterations.

+Table~\ref{tab:Trigonometric-nmse-mtcs} shows that \method-MCTS consistently discovers expressions with lower normalized quantile scores compared to standard MCTS.
 The dataset is selected from~\cite{DBLP:conf/pkdd/JiangX23} as the expressions contain $\sin,\cos$ operators, which contain many symbolic-equivalence variants.
-The detailed experimental setups, including the rewrite rules and datasets used in each comparison, are provided in Appendix~\ref{apx:exp-set}.

-Table~\ref{tab:Trigonometric-nmse-mtcs} shows that \method-MCTS consistently discovers expressions with lower normalized quantile scores compared to standard MCTS.
 Figure~\ref{fig:learn-stats}(Left) illustrates that \method-MCTS maintains a broader and deeper search tree, indicating exploration of a larger and more diverse search space.
 Across various datasets, augmenting MCTS with \method improves symbolic expression accuracy.
 This improvement is primarily due to the effectiveness of our rewrite rules, which cover a rich set of trigonometric identities and enable efficient exploration of symbolic variants in trigonometric expression spaces.

 \textbf{Impact of \method on DRL.} Table~\ref{tab:Trigonometric-nmse-mtcs} reports the median NMSE values of the best-predicted expressions discovered by \method-DRL and standard DRL, under identical experiment settings.
 Expressions returned by \method-DRL achieve a smaller NMSE value on noiseless and noisy settings.
 It shows that embedding \method into DRL helps to discover expressions with better NMSE.
 In Figure~\ref{fig:learn-stats} (Right), we plot the estimated objective, defined as $R(\tau_i)\log p_{\theta}(\tau_i)$ where each trajectory $\tau_i$ is sampled from the sequential decoder with probability $p_\theta(\tau_i)$ (see Equation~\ref{eq:p-estimator}).
 We plot the empirical mean and standard deviation of this objective over training iterations.
 The observed reduction in variance is primarily due to the symbolic variants generated via the e-graph, which enable averaging over multiple equivalent expressions and thus yield more stable gradients.